Malignant Mesothelioma: Symptoms

 General mesothelioma symptoms include:

 Many of these symptoms can be caused by other health problems.
-So it’s important to see a healthcare provider if you have these symptoms.
-Only a healthcare provider can tell if you have malignant mesothelioma.
+So it's important to see a doctor if you have these symptoms.
+Only a doctor can tell if you have malignant mesothelioma.